matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 to different objects.
 Users gets access if he is allowed by either IAM of ACL!
 Remember - Use IAM for common permissions to all objects in a bucket.
 Remember - Use ACLs if you need to customize access to individual objects.

-117) VM instance with default service account in Project-A needs to access CLoud Storage bucket in Project-B?
+117) VM instance with default service account in Project-A needs to access Cloud Storage bucket in Project-B?
 Answer: In Project-B, add the service account from Project-A, and assign Storage Object Viewer Permission on the bucket.

 118) Is Service Account an Identity or a resource?